 Also, assistantships allow a CD-in-training to start building up a network of actors and directors.
 It’s vital that CDs understand and appreciate the entertainment landscape—the more studios, producers, directors, actors, and other casting directors you know, the better you will be at your job.
 As Dan Pruksarnukul, former casting director at D.C.’s Arena Stage, says, “It’s about trying to develop genuine relationships.”
 The entertainment industry can feel tiny at times, and as an assistant, you will begin meeting the people who will sustain your work and support your success throughout your career.

-Start by checking theaters and casting agencies for apprenticeships or assistantships in their casting department.
+To find open positions, start by checking theaters and casting agencies for apprenticeships or assistantships in their casting department.
 At the entry level, a casting assistant’s duties will likely include administrative tasks like fielding phone calls, organizing headshots, posting audition materials, operating cameras, and publishing casting notices.

 If a casting assistantship proves too difficult to secure cold, apply for positions in related departments, be they artistic or production.
 Usually, casting directors have some previous experience in the field, either as an actor, director, or arts manager.
 It helps CDs gain an appreciation for how scary and intimidating an audition can truly be for the actor and even the director.
 If you haven’t taken an acting class, do so.
 Learn what it’s like to be in an actor’s shoes.
 This awareness will allow you to handle casting operations with sensitivity and empathy.